MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2022/Hackodisha 2.0 - 2022.md

 ## Event Summary

 - What made your hackathon special or unique? <br>
-- We had more than 40 communities as our community partners nearby our region to help us reach our target audience and help us in organizing the hackathon and also provide valuable feedback.
-We are the only hackathon that has been able to reach the community far and wide with the best tracks and innovations like the ticket system for mentors and fun events.
+- We had more than 40 communities as our community partners nearby our region who helped us reach our target audience and help us in organizing the hackathon and also provide valuable feedback.
+We are the only hackathon that has been able to reach the community here far and wide with the best tracks and innovations like the ticket system for mentors and fun events.

 - How was **GitHub** featured at your event? <br>
 - 116 of 207 projects submitted for the Best Use of GitHub Challenge.
 You can check them out [here](https://hackodisha2022.devfolio.co/projects?prizes=Most+Creative+Use+of+GitHub&show_winners=false)